federicomaffei/yelp/README.md

 My-Yelp
 ====================

 My-Yelp is the Week 8 project I worked on at [Makers Academy](http://www.makersacademy.com).
+It's reachable on [Heroku](http://fedyelp.herokuapp.com/).
 This application's purpose is being a clone of Yelp, a restaurant listing and rating service.
 This has been our introduction to Rails, focusing especially on:

 * Creating Rails applications